Troubleshooting & Technical Support

 In that control panel, make sure Dream Aquarium is selected as your screensaver and then click the "Settings" button.
 In the panel that follows, make sure "Save changes to tanks" is CHECKED.

-On MAC, open your Mac Screensaver preferences, select Dream Aquarium, open the Dream Aquarium options/settings sheet, and make sure the "Save the changes that I make to my aquariums" option is CHECKED.
+- Open your Mac System Preferences / Desktop & Screensaver, make sure Dream Aquarium is selected as your screensaver, then click "Screen saver options".
+Click on the "settings" tab and make sure the "Save the changes that I make to my aquariums" is CHECKED.